GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 I do.
 I want to live a good life.
 That means I need to have the energy and liveliness to tackle my day at any age.
 It comes down to Newton's Laws, an object in motion stays in motion and an object at rest stays at rest unless acted upon by another object.
-When I see the quality of my life in the next ten, twenty, fourty years I begin to see the negative effects my health will produce in me.
+When I see the quality of my life in the next ten, twenty, forty years I begin to see the negative effects my health will produce in me.
 I am wasting my potential if I do not get to a minimum level of health to see my goals through to the end.
 I can do so much more good if my life is not 30% shorter.